Email Analytics: 3 Metrics That Move Revenue

 What Free or Low-Cost Analytics Tools Can You Use to Optimize Email Marketing?

 For stores under $50k/month, Klaviyo’s built-in analytics cover everything you need.
-Between $50k–$200k, combine Klaviyo with GA4 UTM attribution for campaign-level and session-level revenue data.
+For stores between $50k, $200k, Klaviyo combined with Google Analytics 4 UTM attribution gives you campaign-level and session-level revenue data together.
 Above $200k, multi-touch attribution tools like Northbeam or Triple Whale add enough signal to justify the cost.

 The right stack at each stage